shikha7gs/Social-Media/features.md

  ### Feed
   - In home user could see posts as reels.
-  - When page reloads in calls - `app\api\user\getRecommendPosts\route.js` , Under it , it firstly gget user details and see what user likes, which category then show such post, It prioritize same category post of followings than rest same category post.
-Ater getting category it brings thepost and shows.
+  - When page reloads in calls - `app\api\user\getRecommendPosts\route.js` , Under it , it firstly get user details and see what user likes, which category then show such post, It prioritize same category post of followings than rest similar category post.
+Ater getting category it brings the post and shows.